trheyi/node-sendfile/README.md

 # node-sendfile
-Send the big file to the remote server. support chunked transfer.
+Send a big file to the remote server. support chunked transfer.